Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: Spectroscopic Light Echo Identification Protocol Now In Real-time:

 \subsubsection{Candidate flagging}

-As \sleipnir\ returns measured parameters for each spectral line region (unless too close to the edge of the observational range), additional checks are used to confirm the detection of CrLs, as outlined in Table~\ref{tab:sleipnir_CrL_detection_cuts}.
-These cuts are intended to remove the majority of false positive detections from weak or contaminated features.
+As \sleipnir\ returns measured parameters for each spectral-line region (unless too close to the edge of the observational range), additional checks are used to confirm the detection of CrLs, as outlined in Table~\ref{tab:sleipnir_CrL_detection_cuts}.
+These cuts are intended to remove the majority of false-positive detections from weak or contaminated features.

-Each CrL that passes these cuts contributes to an individual spectrum's `ECLE score'.
+Each CrL that passes these cuts contributes to an individual spectrum's ``ECLE score''.
 The four strongest CrLs (\fspectralline{Fe}{vii}{6088}, \fspectralline{Fe}{x}{6376}, \fspectralline{Fe}{xi}{7894}, and \fspectralline{Fe}{xiv}{5304}) are each assigned an ECLE score of two.
 The three remaining, weaker \Fevii\ lines are each assigned an ECLE score of one.
 Given their relative weakness and reduced pEQW detection threshold, these lines contribute to the score only if \fspectralline{Fe}{vii}{6088} has met the detection criteria.
 The detection of all remaining lines is independent.
 As such, the maximum ECLE score a spectrum can reach is 11.
 In our search of DESI EDR, we set a threshold score of seven to flag a target for visual inspection.
 At redshifts exceeding 0.24, where the \fspectralline{Fe}{xi}{7894} line is too close to (or beyond) the red edge of the DESI spectrum, this scoring threshold is reduced to five to reflect the lower possible maximum ECLE score of nine.